-Remote Desktop Connection in Mac OS X
+Microsoft Remote Desktop (Formally Known as Remote Desktop Connection) in Mac OS X

 By remotely accessing an ECN-supported desktop computer and refraining from storing your Purdue files locally on your laptop or home computer, your data remains safely stored in your home directory on ECN's network servers -- which receive daily backups.

-Who can use Remote Desktop Connection?
+Who can use Microsoft Remote Desktop?

 A remote-controlled computer can be used by only one person at a time.
 As such, this service is intended for use only by those who do not share the same office computer with other people.
-A graduate student may use Remote Desktop Connection with the permission of their supervisor.
+A graduate student may use Microsoft Remote Desktop with the permission of their supervisor.

 Every ECN-supported Windows PC which will be used remotely must be pre-configured by ECN before this service will work.
-Please contact us in advance; we will provide you with the value that you'll need in step #3A.
+Please contact us in advance; we will provide you with the value that you'll need in step #3 as well.

-Connecting to the desktop computer in your office
+Connecting to the Desktop Computer in Your Office

 1. Connect to Purdue's Virtual Private Network.
 When using a computer off-campus, this step is required.
 Establish a connection to Purdue's Virtual Private Network (https://webvpn.purdue.edu).
 For a description of this service, please see ITaP's VPN "Getting Started" page.